DeepMark/deepmark/README.md

 See: https://github.com/soumith/convnet-benchmarks/issues/101

-Come back here on June 15th, 2016.
+~~Come back here on June 15th, 2016.~~
+A bit delayed due to y'know -- a lot of co-ordination among groups.

 ## Networks
 ### Images